+□BHS ⋈MCHS □RHS ⋈SHCC
-Business Management for Agricultural and EnvironmentalSystems Subject Code: 010115GRADE OFFERING□9⊠10⊠11⊠12BUILDING OFFERING□BHS⊠MCHS□RHS⊠SHCC

-Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

-- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
-Successfully complete secondary course and earn a qualifying score of 63 or higher on the corresponding End of Course examination

-Students will examine elements of business, identify organizational structures and apply management skills while developing business plans, financial reports and strategic goals for new ventures or existing businesses.
+Business Management for Agricultural and Environmental Systems Subject Code: 010115 GRADE OFFERING □9 □10 □11 □12 BUILDING OFFERING □BHS □MCHS □RHS □SHCC Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: 1.
+Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program 2.
+Successfully complete secondary course and earn a qualifying score of 63 or higher on the corresponding End of Course examination Students will examine elements of business, identify organizational structures and apply management skills while developing business plans, financial reports and strategic goals for new ventures or existing businesses.
 Learners will use marketing concepts to evaluate the marketing environment and develop a marketing plan with marketing channels, product approaches, promotion and pricing strategies.
 Throughout the course, students will apply concepts of ethics and professionalism while implications of business regulations will be identified.

-Companion Animal Selection, Nutrition and Management

-Subject Code: 010925GRADE OFFERING□ 9⊠ 10⊠ 11⊠ 12BUILDING OFFERING□ BHS□ MCHS□ RHS⊠ SHCC

-Students will identify and apply responsible animal science principles and routine husbandry practices to companion animals.
+Companion Animal Selection, Nutrition and Management Subject Code: 010925 GRADE OFFERING □9 No 10 No 11 No 12 BUILDING OFFERING □ BHS □ MCHS □ RHS No SHCC Students will identify and apply responsible animal science principles and routine husbandry practices to companion animals.
 Topics will include principles and practices of nutrient utilization, breeding programs and management of facility/housing design, meal plans and general care practices.
 Students will apply knowledge of companion animal care to enhance animal growth, enrichment, training, and education engagement programs.
 Throughout the course, students will follow practices for care and legal compliance in relation to classification of animals.

-Environmental Science for Agriculture and Natural Resources

-Subject Code: 010720

-GRADE OFFERING □9 □10 ⊠11 ⊠12

-BUILDING OFFERING BHS ⊠MCH S □RH S ⊠SHCC

-Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:
+Environmental Science for Agriculture and Natural Resources meets graduation requirements for Advanced Science Subject Code: 010720 GRADE OFFERING Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

 - 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
-Successfully complete secondary course and earn a qualifying score of 59 or higher on the corresponding End of Course examination
+Successfully complete secondary course and earn a qualifying score of 59 or higher on the corresponding End of Course examination control.
+They will analyze and interpret data gathered from studies on the ecosystem.
+Throughout this course, students will develop responses to environmental problems and develop management strategies for responsible conservation and resource development.
+Greenhouse and Nursery Management Subject Code: 010610 GRADE OFFERING $\boxtimes 9$ $\boxtimes$ 10 $\boxtimes$ 11 $\boxtimes$ 12 ⊠BHS □MCHS □RHS □SHCC BUILDING OFFERING Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: 3.
+Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program 4.
+Successfully complete secondary course and earn a qualifying score of 63 or higher on the corresponding End of Course examination

 Students will study relationships between organisms and their environment.
 Principles of biogeochemical cycles, air-water-land relationships, non-point pollution, and wetlands will be applied.
-Students will examine fundamentals of resource development, agriculture sustainability, energy needs and pollution control.
-They will analyze and interpret data gathered from studies on the ecosystem.
-Throughout this course, students will develop responses to environmental problems and develop management strategies for responsible conservation and resource development.
+Students will examine fundamentals of resource development, agriculture sustainability, energy needs and pollution